xxsc0529/genai-toolbox/docs/en/resources/sources/firestore.md

 Firestore.
 Common roles include:
 - `roles/datastore.user` - Read and write access to Firestore
 - `roles/datastore.viewer` - Read-only access to Firestore
+- `roles/firebaserules.admin` - Full management of Firebase Security Rules for Firestore.
+This role is required for operations that involve creating, updating, or managing Firestore security rules (see [Firebase Security Rules roles][firebaserules-roles])

 See [Firestore access control][firestore-iam] for more information on applying IAM permissions and roles to an identity.